Before the Interview

 If you’re in doubt, dress conservatively.
 It’s better to be overdressed than underdressed, too formal vs. too casual.

-You can also check out the University of Minnesota Job Fair Pinterest board, which offers some specific visual examples on how to “dress for success.”
+You can also check out the University of Minnesota Job Fair Pinterest board, which offers some specific visual examples.

 While the interview is a way for the employer to find the best person for their open position, it is also an opportunity for you to identify—and then communicate—how you can effectively do the job and how you will be valuable to the organization.